-- Bump all instances of the version number. - Go through all changes since last version, and add them to CHANGES. - Run Additional tests and scripts as appropriate, fix any regressions. - Change the release date in CHANGES. - Merge all that (using pull requests). - Run python setup.py sdist, and smoke-test the resulting package (install in a clean virtual environment, import ldap). - Create Git tag python-ldap-{version}, and push it to GitHub and Pagure. - Release the sdist on PyPI. - Announce the release on the mailing list.
-Mention the Git hash. - Add the release's log from CHANGES on the GitHub release page.
+- Bump all instances of the version number. - Go through all changes since last version, and add them to CHANGES. - Run Additional tests and scripts as appropriate, fix any regressions. - Merge all that (using pull requests). - Run python setup.py sdist, and smoke-test the resulting package (install in a clean virtual environment, import ldap). - Create Git tag python-ldap-{version}, and push it to GitHub and Pagure. - Release the sdist on PyPI. - Announce the release on the mailing list.
+Mention the Git hash.